Lalala (song): Music video

+The official video of the song was released on August 20, 2019, on Y2K's YouTube channel.
+The video takes place in a studio set designed to look like a children's educational show.
+As the video progresses, both artists begin using the different objects from the kids' show to illustrate the song, like a puppet theatre, different wallpaper and studio spaces, and a globe to point at locations.

+Reception

 Carl Lamarre of Billboard called the track a "fun-filled tune" with bbno$'s "outlandish" rapping over the "Latin-tinged record".

-Chart performance

 It is the first song to chart for either of the duo, debuting at number 84 on the US Billboard Hot 100 before peaking at number 55.
-On December 1, 2020, the song was certified double platinum by the Recording Industry Association of America for equivalent sales of 2,000,000 units in the United States.
+On March 17, 2023, the song was certified triple platinum by the Recording Industry Association of America for equivalent sales of 3,000,000 units in the United States.